Commandos (Portugal): Origin

-The first objective that the army set out to achieve was that of building a force specially prepared for counter-guerrilla operations, but the Portuguese commandos also participated in irregular operations, with units specially organised for each operation, and in assault operations, with conventional warfare characteristics, especially in the last years of the war, when they operated in battalion strength, backed up by artillery and the Air Force.
+The first objective that the army set out to achieve was that of building a force specially prepared for counter-guerrilla forces, but the Portuguese commandos also participated in irregular warfare operations, with units specially organised for each operation, and in combat patrol operations, with conventional warfare characteristics, especially in the last years of the war, when they operated in battalion strength, backed up by artillery, mortars, and the Portuguese Air Force (FAP).

 The history of the Portuguese commandos began on 25 June, 1962, when, in Zemba (Northern Angola), the first six groups of those that would be the predecessors of the commandos, were formed.
 For the preparation of these groups, the CI 21 – Centro de Instrução de Contraguerrilha (Counter-Guerrilla Instruction Centre) was created, commanded by Lieutenant-Colonel Nave, and had as instructor, the photographer and former French Foreign Legion Sergeant, the Italian Dante Vachi, with experience in the Indochina and Algerian wars.

 The six groups prepared in this center achieved excellent operational results.
 Nonetheless, the military command in Angola decided to re-evaluate the instruction and integration of these units into the army and, in 1963 and 64, the 16 and 25 Instruction Centres (CI 16 and CI 25) were created, in Quibala, Angola.
 For the first time, the term "Comandos" (Commandos) was applied to the troops instructed there.

 On 13 February, 1964, the first Mozambique Commandos Course was initiated in Namaacha (Lourenço Marques, now Maputo) and on 23 July of the same year, in Bra (Portuguese Guinea), the first Guinea Commandos Course.